vishalival/eep153-norman-borlaug/README.md

 # eep153-norman-borlaug

 Hi everyone, we are Team Norman Borlaug!
+Our members include:
 - Tia Pappas (email: tia.pappas@berkeley.edu, github: t-pappas)
 - Vishali Kirthi Vallioor (email: vishalivallioor@berkeley.edu, github: vishalival)
 - Levi Ding (email: levidyjj@berkeley.edu, github: levidyjj)
 - Elissa Mei (elissa.wm@berkeley.edu)
 - Yazda Cokgor (yscokgor@berkeley.edu)

+Our topic will be focusing on the comparison between Uganda and Tanzania food demands, and evaluatiing the most efficient policies to minimize inefficiencies.
+In our code, we compare the nutritional deficiencies across the two nations, and have created policy implementations based off of this.
+By targetting the demographic of children, who face high nutritional defficiencies in these countries, we have assessed that providing foods rich in vitamins and other nutritients through school-provided meals is effective.